What Goes Into a Website Design?

 An experienced designer will assess your needs to understand your goals, your customers, and create a plan before they even begin to build your website.
 This strategic planning process takes place in the form of a strategy workshop.
-The cost of strategy if offered by your designer, can start at $1,000 or more.
+The cost of strategy if offered by your designer may be included in your service or priced seperately.

 Every website needs persuasive text-copy and the right images to give it character.
 Both of these items will likely require the help of a professional copywriter and photographer.
 Of course, you can try to write the content yourself, but I don’t recommend it unless you’re a skilled writer.
 You can also use stock images, but you risk your website, looking like your competitors.
 If you want your site to stand out, then I recommend going the professional route for content creation.
 The rates will vary for these services, but your web designer should be able to make recommendations for both.